-Obviously, speaking in class can be disproportionately frightening, and the only way I've found to mitigate this trepidation if you're someone prone to it, is to be prepared.
+Obviously, speaking in class can be disproportionately frightening, and the only way I've found to mitigate this trepidation if you're someone prone to it, is to be prepared .
 Make sure you've read the key texts that you'll be asked to discuss and write down some thoughts or questions you had whilst reading, so you can regurgitate them easily at your 9am.
-Listening to the other ideas shared in the seminar, and asking yourself if you agree or not, can also spur enough thoughts to bridge a silence between topics or elicit more discussion.
+You don't even need to have a fully formed thought to enter a discussion .
+Preface it with, 'I'm not sure where I'm going with this but...' and youd' be surprised how many people can bounce off of a half-thought.
+Listening to the other ideas shared in the seminar, and asking yourself if you agree or not, can also spur enough thoughts to bridge a silence between topics or elicit more discussion .
 Remember, you don't need to be coming up with something original; in fact, quoting the ideas from some secondary material and adding your own response is just as good.